-The early bird catches the worm, so the expression goes.
-But is there really any truth behind this?
-According to recent studies, there are actual recognizable benefits to waking up early.
+According to studies, yes.
+There are actual recognizable benefits to waking up early.

-Benefits of Waking Up Early
+Benefits Of Waking Up Early

 1. Becoming an early riser will make you more successful.

 It is plain and simple.
-A 2008 study out of Texas University concluded that those students identifying themselves as morning people earned a full point higher on their GPAs than those who identified themselves as night owls.
+A 2008 study out of Texas University concluded that those students identifying themselves as early birds earned a full point higher on their GPAs than those who identified themselves as night owls.

 2. Studies have shown that morning people are actually happier than night owls.

 The study involved two populations: the first was made up of 435 adults ages 17 to 38, and the second of 297 older adults, ages 59 to 79.
-Both groups answered questions about their emotional state, how healthy they feel and their preferred “time of day.”
+Both groups answered questions about their emotional state, how healthy they feel, and their preferred “time of day.”